Plan trips with wind, comfort

 I'd love to keep it free forever, but running the app requires paid services: weather forecasts (OpenWeatherMap), route calculation (OSRM), maps and geocoding (Nominatim), plus cloud sync (Firebase).
 Currently using free tiers, but scaling up means real costs.

-After beta, there will be two plans: Free (basic features) and Pro (full functionality).
+After beta, there will be two plans: Free (basic features) and Paid (full functionality).

 Which platforms are supported?